twilio/twilio-php/docs/api/taskrouter.rst

 		The Tasks broken down by status (for example: pending: 1, reserved = 3, assigned = 2)

+	.. php:attr:: tasks_by_priority

+		The Tasks broken down by priority (for example: Priority-1: 2, Priority-3: 2, Priority-7: 1)

 	.. php:attr:: activity_statistics

 		A breakdown of Workers by Activity (for example: Idle : 0, Busy: 5, Reserved = 0, Offline = 2)